 In the U.S., every Christmas we hear radio stations play (ad nauseam) Mariah Carey’s “All I Want For Christmas.”
 Now don’t get me wrong, it’s a great song about love and about not wanting a lot for Christmas because “all I want for Christmas is you.”
 The song makes me feel all warm and really puts me in the holiday mood.

 But how can I (or we) feel warm and sing along to the lyrics when there are people in the world who don’t have enough food to eat or clean water to drink?
-During this holiday season, won’t you please consider a small gift to provide food (via World Food Programme) or clean water (via charity: water)?
+During this holiday season, won’t you please consider a small gift to provide clean water?
 To donate to charity: water please visit their website.

 As 2011 ends and 2012 begins, I would like to express my heartfelt gratitude for your loyal readership and wish each of you health and happiness in the new year.